Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 Teacher Movies Are Inspiring

-In most cases, the teacher has made a difference in the lives of his students.
+In most of these movies, teaching makes a difference in everyone's life.
 And that is why teachers teach, isn't it?
-Deep down, every teacher hopes to make a difference in some way, in the lives of his students.
+Deep down, every teacher hopes to make a difference in some way.

-If you're looking for a feel-good flick to stick in the DVD player tonight, check out one of these top ten teacher movies.
+If you're looking for a feel-good flick, check out one of these top 10 teacher movies.
 You are sure to be inspired!

 1. Dead Poets Society